Sometimes you need to take the pictures yourself. Here are a few things that may help you on your way.

 Taking a simple portrait photograph with a mobile phone:

 - If you are using a mobile phone, use the portrait mode.
 This gives you short depth of field which results in a natural focus on the person in front of the camera.
+You can also affect the focus and exposure settings by pointing at the motive on the screen of your mobile phone.

 - If you use flash aimed straight ahead, have the person stand at least two metres from the background (see the section on cast shadows).